 Syntax: reneg-bytes n

-Renegotiate data channel key after n bytes sent or received (disabled by default).
+Renegotiate data channel key after n bytes sent or received (disabled by default with an exception, see below).
 OpenVPN allows the lifetime of a key to be expressed as a number of bytes encrypted/decrypted, a number of packets, or a number of seconds.
 A key renegotiation will be forced if any of these three criteria are met by either peer.

 Syntax: reneg-pkts n

 Renegotiate data channel key after n packets sent and received (disabled by default).

 Syntax: reneg-sec n